-- When you have no bread for sandwiches, and still don't want to lose your Glad ware...
-I've sent a sandwich bag full of cereal, I've sent muffins, I've sent trail mix.
-The sandwich doesn't have to be the center of the lunch.
+- When you have no bread for sandwiches, I’ve sent a sandwich bag full of cereal, or muffins, or trail mix… the sandwich doesn’t have to be the center of the lunch.

 - Keep snack foods in a single location that are reserved just for lunches.
-These can include homemade granola bars, single serving string cheese, single serving yogurt tubes (pre-frozen and by lunch they are still cold and ready to eat.
-The one I have pictured, Stonyfield YoKids Squeezers, only has 9grams of sugar).
+These can include homemade granola bars, single serving string cheese, single serving yogurt tubes.

-- Don't forget the veggies.
+- Don’t forget the veggies.
 You can send cut up carrots, but they might get boring after awhile.
-Try dried veggies (In the picture, dried green beans, sweet potatoes, carrots and squash), broccoli salad in a container, Vegetable juices, sliced peppers, celery with peanut butter, shredded cabbage salads, or just pile it on the sandwich.
+Try dried veggies, broccoli salad in a container, vegetable juices, sliced peppers, celery with peanut butter, shredded cabbage salads, or just pile it on the sandwich.

 - Drinks!
-A small water bottle (8ounce size) is usually sufficient for my kids.
-Nate always wanted to bring a quarter and purchase a milk in the cafeteria, which I obliged to.
+A small water bottle (8 ounce size) is usually sufficient for my kids.
+A lot of times my kids will want to purchase a carton of milk from the cafeteria.
 You can also fill the 8 ounce water bottle with homemade juices!

 Other posts on sack lunches:

 - Pack a Healthy School lunch.